What is an Ohio Taxable Fuel Bond?

 - The surety bond company who will issue the bond should be part of the Department of the Treasury Circular 570 list of accepted sureties

-In order to secure this type of bond, the Taxable Fuel registration applicant must seek the assistance of a surety bond company.
+To secure this type of bond, the Taxable Fuel registration applicant must seek the assistance of a surety bond company.

 You will be asked to apply for this bond.